 If this weather already has you planning outdoor picnics and weekends at the beach, you aren’t alone.
 Spring is almost here and warm weather, blue skies and longer days are practically beckoning us outdoors.
 But with the approach of springtime, comes spring cleaning, and the idea of going through the house to organize, clean and declutter sounds pretty miserable.
 But this year get ahead of the mess, start a month early, and do it the Marie Kondo way.

 The Life-Changing Magic of Tidying Up

-Marie Kondo has been making waves since her first book, “The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing,” and fans of her home organization methods have been touting her virtues of cleanliness since her book was first released in 2011.
+Marie Kondo has been making waves since her first book, “The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing,” and fans of her home organization methods have been touting her virtues of cleanliness since her book was first released.
 Yep, your mother’s traditional way of cleaning the house top to bottom is thorough and would get the job done, but Kondo offers a new way to think about the space around you.
 So I went to work, with some trash bags, incense and plastic drawer liners in tow.

 Your Home, Your Sanctuary

 Goodbye Clothes, Hello Space

 Have you ever seen how much clothing you actually own?
 Per Kondo’s instructions, all clothing from every closet, drawer and cupboard needs to be pulled out and placed onto the bed.
 All of it.
 The mile-high pile is intended to show you the amount of excess in your closet—does anyone need 15 hoodies?
 Really?
 Then the pile needs to be sorted and folded, but not until you physically touch each and every piece.
 Decide if it’s something that sparks joy or needs to be discarded or donated.
 If you periodically clean and organize your wardrobe, it might only take an afternoon to go through everything.
 But if you haven’t gone digging through your walk-in in a couple of years, be prepared to make a day of it.

 Sort Out Those Coffee Table Books